mustafajnr/mustafajnr.github.io/_posts/2014-08-30-to-love-a-blogging-platform.md

 What is the best blogging platform for coders?

-That was an interesting twist that made alot of difference for me, and caused much of my agony today.
+That was an interesting twist that made a lot of difference for me, and caused much of my agony today.

 Google. top blogging platfoms for coders.
 Searching instead for top blogging *platforms* for coders. skipping the first few ads.
 Bingo.